MaximilianHagelstam/mongo-node-starter/README.md

 ## License

-Create Simple Express API is licensed under the terms of the [MIT](https://choosealicense.com/licenses/mit/) license.
+Create Express API is licensed under the terms of the [MIT](https://choosealicense.com/licenses/mit/) license.